 Hormones are special chemicals that transmit messages from glands to cells within tissues or organs in the body through the blood flow.
 Their main function is to communicate between two glands or between a gland and an organ.
 They act as messenger molecules and after being made in one part of the body, they go to other parts of the body where they help control how the cells and organs work.
 A specific system in the body that controls the production and release of hormones in the blood is called the endocrine system.
 Hormones are involved in several important processes of the body like heart rate and digestion, mood, and feelings.
 The hormones that can regulate mood, pain relief, help people bond, feel joy, and feel pleasure are serotonin, dopamine, melatonin, and oxytocin.
-There are some natural ways to enhance body levels of serotonin, dopamine, and oxytocin like eating a meal with loved ones, exercise, and increasing intake of prebiotics and probiotics.
+There are some natural ways to enhance body levels of serotonin, dopamine, and oxytocin like eating a meal with loved ones, exercising, and increasing intake of prebiotics and probiotics.

 Serotonin is a happy hormone that is produced by the gut that acts as a neurotransmitter and it communicates signals between nerve cells throughout your body.
 It is critical for digestion, sleep, brain function, circadian rhythm, mood stabilizer, wellbeing, and happiness.
 It has recently been revealed that trillions of microbial cells in the colon can regenerate serotonin-producing cells.
 The two important SCFAs, butyrate and acetate have been shown to increase serotonin production in the gut.
 The presence of tryptophan also influences the production of serotonin because it is a precursor of it.
 Tryptophan is an essential amino acid, and our body is not able to make it so must be got it from the diet.
 Foods that help in increasing the production of serotonin are apples, citrus, mushrooms, barley, cold potato, oats, sunflower seeds, spirulina, cod, salmon, soybeans, potatoes, and eggs.